ariel777/teamcity-azure-template/README.md

 ## Configuration

-After deployment you will be able to connect to the `teamcity` virtual machine via SSH.
+After deployment, you will be able to connect to the `teamcity` virtual machine via SSH.
 In Flatcar Container Linux TeamCity works as the following systemd service:

 * `teamcity-server.service` - launches TeamCity server.
 * `teamcity-agent.service` - launches TeamCity agent.